qxf2/streaming-data-gen/README.md

 - http://datagen.pythonanywhere.com/sine
 - http://datagen.pythonanywhere.com/normal

 Customize the parameters of the requested waveform or distribution by passing query parameters in the URL.
+If no parameters are provided, the default parameters for each endpoint will be applied.

 ## Documentation
 Documentation for the API endpoints is available at <a href="http://datagen.pythonanywhere.com/docs" target="_blank">http://datagen.pythonanywhere.com/docs</a>.
 It has information on how to use each endpoint and the available parameters.